aarochuk/vial_take_home/README.md

 A resolved query will look like this,
 ![resolved.png](./assets/resolved.png)
 You can delete a query by clicking the trash button in the view query modal.
-You can view the website online via this link: link to live website

 ### Backend (API)
 There is a simple RESTful API for queries made with node.js and prisma with the following endpoints